Rusalka (opera): Performance history

 Rusalka was first performed in Prague on 31 March 1901, with Růžena Maturová as the first Rusalka.
 It became an enormous success in Czech lands, and soon gained success also abroad.
 Shortly after the premiere Dvořák was in contact with Mahler, then at the Vienna Court Opera about mounting the work there, and having met Mahler signed a contract for a production to take place, but this fell through.

 The first performance outside Bohemia took place in Ljubljana.
 The opera was given in Vienna by a Czech company in 1910; in German translation it was given in Stuttgart in 1935.

 The UK stage premiere was given by John Lewis Opera at Peter Jones, Sloane Square in May 1950.
 The Times commented: "It is left to amateurs to stage for us those operas by composers howsoever eminent which do not get into the international repertory".

 The first professional performances were at Sadler's Wells Theatre in 1959; a 1983 production by English National Opera was filmed and revived several times.

 The United States premiere of the opera was presented by the San Diego Opera in 1975 with Kathryn Bouleyn in the title role.
 Rusalka was first performed in New York at the Metropolitan Opera in 1993, a production from the Vienna State Opera, directed by Otto Schenk, with Gabriela Beňačková and Neil Rosenshein.
-The 2007 production by Opera Australia with Cheryl Barker in the title role and Richard Hickox conducting won the Helpmann Award for Best Opera.
+The Australian premiere in 2007 by Opera Australia with Cheryl Barker in the title role and Richard Hickox conducting won the Helpmann Award for Best Opera.